DlegendZ/DlegendZ/README.md

 <br>

-<h1 style="font-family: consolas;">👋 About Me</h1>
+## 👋 About Me

-Highly motivated software developer who likes figuring out how systems actually work under the hood, not just building features but understanding why they're built that way.
-I'm especially drawn to backend engineering: designing APIs, modeling data, and building infrastructure that can hold up under real-world conditions.
+A software developer who likes figuring out how systems actually work under the hood, not just building features but understanding why they're built that way.
+Backend engineering is where I spend most of my attention: planning solutions, designing APIs, modeling data, and building infrastructure that can hold up under real-world conditions.

-- 🎓 2nd-year CS Student, **Global Class @ BINUS University**
+Currently a 2nd-year CS student in the Global Class program at BINUS University, building projects that go beyond coursework to develop skills the industry actually needs.

-- 🎯 Working toward backend/full-stack roles at **Singapore tech companies**
-- 🛠️ Backend experience across **Java/Spring Boot**, **TypeScript/Node.js**, and **Python/FastAPI**
+Working toward backend and full-stack roles at Singapore tech companies, with hands-on experience across Java/Spring Boot, TypeScript/Node.js, and Python/FastAPI.
-- 🌏 Planning a semester abroad in **Korea** (Sem 6) ahead of a full-time internship push (Sem 7)

 <br>